French bank SocGen ordered to pay rogue trader for wrongfully firing him

 France's highest court of appeal upheld Kerviel's jail sentence in March 2014, but ruled that he was not liable for 4.9 billion in damages sought by the bank, opening the way for the civil trial to determine a fine.

-(Additional reporting by Sophie Louet and Julien Ponthus; Writing by Leigh Thomas and Ingrid Melander.
-Editing by Paul Taylor and Jane Merriman)
+(Additional reporting by Sophie Louet and Julien Ponthus; Writing by Leigh Thomas; Editing by Paul Taylor and Mark Trevelyan)

-Note: (This story is corrected to fix spelling of lawyer's name in paragraph 3)